ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/sensors-and-actuators/color-sensors.md

 {: .highlight}
 Make sure to connect the color sensor's power pin to 3.3V!
 A 5V connection will fry the sensor.
-{: .callout-blue}
+{: .callout-red}

 The SDA and SCL on the color sensor MUST be connected to the specified GPIO pins on the ESP32.
 This is because they are the dedicated pins for I2C commmunication.

-If you're not sure about the ESP32 pinout, then check out the diagram in [this page!](https://ut-ras.github.io/RobotathonESP32/getting-started/microcontroller-interface)

 ## Programming
-For this tutorial, we’re only going to be reading the RGB sensor values from the TCS34725.
-Make sure that your pins are correctly connected or otherwise you won’t receive the data!
+For this tutorial, we’re only going to be reading the color sensor values.
+Make sure that your pins are correctly connected or otherwise you won’t receive any data!

 ```cpp